-Ruben's PhD project ‘Blood, Sweat and Tears’ (2013–2018) investigated how the chemistry of bodily fluids helped establish a new medical system in eighteenth-century Europe.
-Successfully defended in 2018, the dissertation "Fluid Bodies" argued that at the turn of the eighteenth century, the introduction of new chemical research methods and instruments crucially changed the perception of bodily fluids, which contributed to a new understanding of the human body and a new system of medicine.
+My PhD project ‘Blood, Sweat and Tears’ (2013–2018) investigate how the chemistry of bodily fluids helped establish a new medical system in eighteenth-century Europe.
+Successfully defended in 2018, my dissertation "Fluid Bodies" argues that at the turn of the eighteenth century, the introduction of new chemical research methods and instruments crucially changed the perception of bodily fluids, which contributed to a new understanding of the human body and a new system of medicine.

 Research results include:

 Bodily Fluids, Chemistry and Medicine in the Eighteenth-Century Boerhaave School.
-Cham: Palgrave Macmillan, forthcoming.
+Cham: Palgrave Macmillan, 2020.

 "Increasing and Reducing: Breastmilk Flows and Female Health."
 In Lifestyle and Medicine in the Enlightenment, edited by James Kennaway and Rina Knoeff, 223–39.
 London: Routledge, 2020.

 "The Nature of Blood: Debating Haematology and Blood Chemistry in the Eighteenth-Century Dutch Republic."
 Early Science and Medicine 22 (2017): 271–300.

 The aim of the 'Deafness in Transition' postdoc project (2019–2022) is to uncover cultural experiences and medical perceptions of deafness in early modern Europe.
 I focus on both social and medical perceptions of deafness, which includes both the profoundly deaf and those with hearing difficulty as the result of disease, accident, old age, or changing social and cultural requirements.
 This provides a new and more inclusive vintage-point to look at deaf history.

 3. Heritage Matters